Wales One World Film Festival: History

 In 2017, the festival opened on 17 March in Cardiff then toured to Aberystwyth, Swansea, Cardigan and Mold, screening films from Argentina, Chile, Colombia, Mali, Palestine, Thailand and Nepal.
 Films included Pablo Larrain's Neruda; documentary feature Tomorrow (Demain) (2015, Cyril Dion); feature documentary on the arms trade Shadow World; and many others.

 The 20th edition in 2021 was presented online, owing to the COVID-19 pandemic.
 All films were presented free to view.
 Peter Wohlleben's film The Hidden Life of Trees had its UK premiere at the festival.
 Other films included Bhutan documentary Lunana: A Yak in the Classroom; feelgood comedy Arab Blues; Malaysian horror film Roh; and the 1974 Iranian classic The Deer.
 The festival concluded on 21 March, celebrating the International Day of Forests.

 The 2022 event, which ran from 25 February to 13 March, was the 21st edition of the festival, making it the longest-running festival of world cinema in the UK.
 Over half the films were UK online premieres.

+For its 22nd edition in March 2023, the festival toured Wales—visiting Aberystwyth, Oswestry, Swansea, and Fishguard—bringing together 16 international premieres, with a particular focus on Indigenous cinema, Ecosinema, and a special “Made in Bangladesh” strand.

+The 23rd edition (March 11–28, 2024) featured a Wales-wide cinema tour including Bangor, Swansea, Cardigan, and Aberystwyth, alongside an online UK-wide audience.
+During this edition, Annita Nitsaidou, WOW's Marketing Officer and Programmer, assumed the role of Interim Festival Director, overseeing a diverse programme of global fiction, documentaries, Welsh and International shorts, Q&As, and the return of Ecosinema.
+For the first time, the festival was curated by an all-female programming team, marking a milestone in its commitment to inclusive leadership.
+This edition featured a collaboration with the Aberystwyth University's International Politics Department and that included the exhibition and screening of 7 projects realised with the support of the Creating Safer Space project, an international research and impact collaboration, which aims to understand and support unarmed civilian protection and self-protection amidst violent conflict.

+In her first official year at the helm, Annita Nitsaidou led the 24th WOW Festival (21 March–4 April 2025), with key screenings in Bangor, Carmarthen, Fishguard, and Aberystwyth Arts Centre.
+Under her direction, the festival embraced an ambitious programme themed around “Peace, Trust, and Resilience”, spotlighting high-profile UK and Welsh premieres in its Ecosinema and “Made in Wales” strands, including feature fiction films from Palestinian female filmmakers such as the award-winning titles The Teacher by Farah Nabulsi and Thank You For Banking With Us by Laila Abbas.